 The idea of hitting numerous destinations on one trip sounds exhausting, but when you do it on a cruise it’s actually pretty simple – it can even be relaxing.
 Someone else is in charge of your itinerary, you’ve got a lovely ship to relax on between ports, and all you need to do is decide whether to disembark and explore each place.

-River cruises vs ocean cruises: what’s the difference?
+River cruises vs ocean cruises: What’s the difference?

-River cruises vs ocean cruises: why choose a river cruise?
+Why choose a river cruise?